vipulnaik/diet-exercise-health/best-practices/best-practices-around-mouth-bites-and-non-specific-mouth-ulcers.md

 ### Make sure I'm drinking enough water

 Dry mouth can exacerbate issues, so be particularly careful to drink enough water.

+### Make sure my lips are well-hydrated (using lip balm and water contact)

+Dry, chapped lips, even if slightly, can increase the tendency to adjust or reposition lips, which in turn can cause more contact between the inner lip and the teeth.
+This can aggravate any existing ulcers.

 ### Make sure there is a coating of saliva over the stuff whenever possible